Word page

 Common questions

 • How do you pronounce blatherskite?
-It is usually pronounced BLATH-er-skite.
+Blatherskite is pronounced BLATH-er-skite.

 • Is blatherskite still used today?
-Rarely, but it still appears in humorous or literary contexts.
+It is uncommon today, but it can be effective in humorous or literary writing.